-Raising kids is a huge job that is made a little trickier when faced with separation and divorce.
-Although there are no easy answers here are my three best pieces of parenting advice.
+Raising kids is a huge job made even trickier when dealing with separation and divorce.
+Although there are no easy answers, here is my best parenting advice for rising to the challenge.
 This may seem like an odd question, but how many times have you heard a flight attendant say the following?

 "In case there is a loss in cabin pressure, yellow oxygen masks will deploy from the ceiling compartment located above you.
 To secure, pull the mask towards you, secure the elastic strap to your head, and fasten it so it covers your mouth and nose.
 Breathe normally.
 Even if the bag does not inflate, please keep in mind that oxygen is flowing.
 Please make sure to secure your own mask before assisting others."